It’s St. Patrick’s Day and that means a lot of green. Time for a green-vegetable study on one of the greenest: spinach.

 Supermarkets typically keep fresh spinach in clear plastic containers under constant fluorescent lighting, and so the scientists simulated these conditions.
 After exposing fresh spinach leaves to light or darkness for three to nine days, the spinach stored in light measured significantly higher levels of vitamins C, K, E, and folate after only three days.
 The light-exposed spinach also had higher levels of the carotenoid compounds lutein and zeaxanthin.
 By contrast, spinach leaves exposed to darkness had declining or unchanged levels of nutrients.

 On the down side, continuous light exposure did lead to wilting.

-The study was published in the American Journal of Public Health and you can read the abstract here.
+The study was published in the Journal of Agricultural and Food Chemistry; you can read the abstract here.

 But this study looked at the effect of sodas on risk of pancreatic cancer and found that two or more sodas per week increased risk independently of BMI.
 The authors do acknowledge the difficulty of separating soda consumption from other health habits that increase risk of pancreatic cancer, such as cigarette smoking.
 And some other research has not found the pancreatic cancer and soda link, so more studies are needed.

 And fewer sugary drinks leave room to get calories from healthier foods such as vegetables, fruit and whole grains.
 A healthy diet with those plant foods, along with regular physical activity and staying at a healthy weight, offers protection against a number of cancers.